gabrielemariotti/AndroidStudioTemplate/README.md

 A small collection of Android Studio templates for Android development.

 To use these templates you will need Android Studio.
-Copy the appropriate folders into <androidStudio-folder>/plugins/android/lib/templates/ and they will appear in the project explorer context menu under: **New > **
+Copy the appropriate folders into `<androidStudio-folder>/plugins/android/lib/templates/` and they will appear in the project explorer context menu.

 ### SwipeRefreshLayout

-Creates a new blank activity with a SwipeRefreshLayout.
+Creates a new blank activity with a [SwipeRefreshLayout](http://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html).

-Copy `SwipeRefreshLayout` folder in your Android Studio installation in this folder: ${AndroidStudio}/plugins/android/lib/templates/activities
+Copy `SwipeRefreshLayout` folder in your Android Studio installation in this folder: `<androidStudio-folder>/plugins/android/lib/templates/activities`

-Restart Android Studio, and you will find it in: New -> Activity -> SwipeRefreshLayout
+Restart Android Studio, and you will find it in: **New -> Activity -> SwipeRefreshLayout**

 ![Screen](https://github.com/gabrielemariotti/AndroidStudioTemplate/raw/master/SwipeRefreshLayout.png)

 ### Custom

-Copy the `custom` folder in your Android Studio installation in this folder: ${AndroidStudio}/plugins/android/lib/templates/
+Copy the `custom` folder in your Android Studio installation in this folder: `<androidStudio-folder>/plugins/android/lib/templates/`

-Restart Android Studio, and you will find it in: New -> Adapter
+Restart Android Studio, and you will find it in: **New -> Adapter**

 It contains these templates: